emberjs/rfcs/text/0715-implicit-application-query-params.md

 RFC PR: Fill this in with the URL for the Proposal RFC PR -->

-# Implicit Application Query Params
+# Arbitrary Query Params

 ## Summary

-This RFC doesn't aim to change existing behavior but does aim to allow opting developers to use *any* Query Param passed to `transitionTo`.
+This RFC aims to add opt-in behavior that would allow developers to use *any* Query Param passed to `transitionTo`.
 This will hopefully improve the ergonomics of using query params in most default situations.

 ## Motivation

-Query Params currently require a bit of ceremony to be used at all.
-If Query Params today opted you out of the current restrictive-query-params implementation then the default experience with query params would "just work", improving the learning experience as well for new developers once they learn about `transitionTo`.
+Query Params require configuration to use today, which is counter to our "convention over configuration" philosophy.
+This RFC proposes an opt-in change to allow for query params to _always_ be used in transitions and links, and no longer require the allow-list that controllers currently implement today.

 ## Detailed design

-This may require an optional feature to be non-breaking for folks that rely on forbidding all query params by default.
+Arbitrary Query Params will need to be guarded by an optional feature, because:
+ - controllers are allow-list only, and the ability to allow all query params by default conflicts with the feature set of a controller's allow-list.
+ - query param values will not be stored on any controller, whereas the controller is the only place tracked-access to query params exists.

+### Example

 Query Params as they work today are allow-list only, and block all other Query Params.